pnwairfire/bluesky/README.md

     ./bin/bsp -i fires.json fuelbeds | ./bin/bsp fuelbeds consumption

-The second pass through the fuelbeds module would reinitialize the fuelbeds array array created by the first pass through the module.
-After running through consumption, you get the same output as above.
+The second pass through the fuelbeds module would reinitialize the fuelbeds array created by the first pass through the module.
+After running through consumption, you would get the same output as above.
 Though this re-running of the fuelbeds module is pointless in this example, there may be situations where you'd like to re-run your data through a module without starting from the beginning of the pipeline.